Instant Pot Chicken Stock From Scratch

 Chicken soup, made from a nourishing chicken stock, has been used in traditional cultures for centuries.
 It’s well-known as a cold and flu remedy and is also supportive of gut health.

-• Spice mix – Any mix of whole spices you like will be fine here.
-As a base I suggest coriander seeds, peppercorns, slices of fresh ginger, star anise, bay leaves, and salt.
-I’ve also used a few others that can be found in Asian grocery stores.
-You definitely don’t need them but they add some lovely sweet, and earthy flavours to your stock.
+• Spice mix – Any mix of whole spices is fine.
+Try things like coriander seeds, whole peppercorns, slices of fresh ginger, star anise, bay leaves, and salt.
+I’ve also used a few others that can be found at an Asian grocery store.

-• Chicken frame/carcass – You want at least one of these.
+• Leftover chicken carcass/frame – You want at least one of these.
+Keeping the frame from a roast chicken is perfect.
 If your pot is big enough, or you don’t intend to use wings and/or feet, you could use two.

-• Mix of veg – I’ve used carrot, celery, onion, and a spent corn cob.
-Always be sure to save your corn cobs.
-They take the flavour of your stock to the next level.
-You can replace the onion with the green top from a leek or 1/2 bunch of shallots if preferred.
+• Mix of veg – carrot, celery, onion, and a spent corn cob, which will make the stock lovely and sweet.
+Replace the onion with the green top from a leek or 1/2 bunch of green onions/shallots if preferred.

 • Apple – A pink lady or fuji is perfect for this stock.
 You want something that will add a little sweetness to the soup.
 If you can’t find either of these, just ensure you avoid very tart varieties like Granny Smith.